 }

-The above example is poorly readable, such code is difficult to maintain due to the large variability (entropy) This example is based on my experience with the code base * of many * projects where the state machine was not used.
+The above example is hard to read, and hard to maintain due to high variability (entropy).
+This example is based on my experience working with the codebase of *many* projects that did not use a state machine.

-Each flag should “manage” the interface elements in a special way; the application’s business logic, the developer, adding the next flag, should be able to juggle them, checking and re-checking everything several times with all possible options.
+Each checkbox should “manage” the interface elements and business logic of the application in a special way; the developer, adding another checkbox, should be able to juggle them, checking and rechecking everything several times with all possible options.

-Substituting into the formula “2 ^ number of flags” you can get 2 ^ 6 = 64 variants of application behavior for a total of 6 flags, all these combinations of flags will need to be checked and maintained manually.
+Substituting into the formula “2 ^ number of flags” we can get 2 ^ 6 = 64 variants of application behavior for only 6 flags, all these combinations of flags will need to be checked and supported manually.

-From the developer’s side, adding a new functionality with this system looks like this:
+From the developer’s side, adding new functionality with such a system looks like this:

-– You need to add the ability to show the browser page of the airline, while it should be minimized as with movies, if the crew members announce something.
+– We need to add the ability to show the airline’s browser page, and it should collapse like with movies if the crew members announce something.

-– Ok, I will.
-(Oh, damn, you’ll have to add one more flag, and double-check all the places where the flags intersect, that’s how much you need to change!)
+– Ok, I’ll do it.
+(Oh, shit, I’ll have to add another flag and double-check all the places where the flags intersect, that’s a lot to change!)

-Also a weak point of the flag system is making changes to the behavior of the application.
-It is very difficult to imagine how to quickly / flexibly change the behavior based on the checkboxes, if, after changing only one flag, you have to double-check everything.
+Also the weak point of the flag system is making changes to the application behavior.
+It is very difficult to imagine how to quickly/flexibly change behavior based on flags, if after changing just one flag you have to recheck everything.
 This approach to development leads to a lot of problems, loss of time and money.

 Enter The Machine

-If you take a good look at the flags, you can understand that in fact we are trying to handle specific processes taking place in the real world.
-We list them: the usual mode, the display of video security, broadcast messages from the captain or crew.
-For each process, a set of rules is known that change the behavior of the application.
+If you look closely at the flags, you can see that we are actually trying to process specific processes that occur in the real world.
+Let’s list them: normal mode, showing a safety video, broadcasting a message from the captain or crew members.
+Each process has a set of rules that change the behavior of the application.

-According to the rules of the state machine, we will list all the processes as states in enum, add such a concept as state to the player code, implement the behavior based on the state, removing the combinations on the checkboxes.
-Thus, we reduce the options for testing to exactly the number of states.
+According to the rules of the state machine pattern, we list all processes as states in enum, add such a concept as state to the player code, implement behavior based on the state, removing combinations on the flags.
+In this way, we reduce the options for testing exactly to the number of states.

 Pseudocode: